r-quantities/proposal/README.md

 Finally, we foresee the following failure modes and recovery plans:

-- In case S3 objects are too simple for a wider compatibility with base R and tidyverse packages, we will evaluate alternatives, e.g. an S4-based design.
+- In case S3 objects are too simple for a wider compatibility with base R and tidyverse packages, we will evaluate alternatives, e.g., an S4-based design.
-- In case integration with *data.table* causes problems, we will involve its user community
+- In case integration with *data.table* causes problems, we will involve its user community.

 ## The Team